 Full-time support within your own home

-A live-in carer is a fully trained individual who lives with you in your own home, allowing you or your loved one to stay living at home with a bespoke level of one to one support.
+A live-in carer is an expertly trained individual who lives with you in your own home, allowing you or your loved one to stay living at home with a bespoke level of one to one support.
 Helping hands carers and companions can also help with:

 - Personal Care